dylan-lang/dylan-playground/README.md

       />
   ```

+* Stop the current web-playground process so the executable file can be
+  replaced.

+* Run `web-playground/deploy.sh live` to deploy the code, assets, and Open
+  Dylan to the "live" directory.

-* Start the server with authbind if running it on port 80:
+* Start the server with authbind if running it on a privileged port:

   ```shell
   cd live